ThrowTheSwitch/Ceedling/README.md

 # Ceedling ![CI](https://github.com/ThrowTheSwitch/Ceedling/workflows/CI/badge.svg)

+🚚 February 16, 2024 **Ceedling 0.32** is a release candidate and will be available very soon.

+# 🌱 Ceedling is a handy-dandy build system for C projects

+## Developer-friendly release _and_ test builds

-🌱 **Ceedling is a handy-dandy build system for C projects.
-Ceedling can build your release artifact but is especially adept at building test suites.**
+**Ceedling can build your release artifact but is especially adept at building test suites.**

 Ceedling works the way developers want to work.
-It is entirely command-line driven.
+It is flexible and entirely command-line driven.
 All generated and framework code is easy to see and understand.

-Its features cater to low-level embedded development as well as enterprise-level software systems.
+Ceedling's features support low-level embedded development to enterprise-level software systems.

+## Ceedling is a suite of tools

 Ceedling is also a suite of tools.
 It is the glue for bringing together three other awesome open-source projects you can’t live without if you‘re creating